jamf/mut/README.md

 | C1111111        |              | MUT-111   | 0123456789 |     |     |                   | New Value |
 | C2222222        |              | MUT-222   | 1234567890 |     |     |                   | New Value |

-And MUT will display a screen such as the following when you run your pre-flight check (note the new field added at teh bottom with EA_5):
+And MUT will display a screen such as the following when you run your pre-flight check (note the new field added at the bottom with EA_5):

 ![Extension Attribute Updates](https://i.imgur.com/o3oz0AH.png)

 ###### [Clearing Existing Attribute Values](#clearing-attributes)